joey-astrologo/OLED55-65B6-Downgrade/README.md

 13. If all is well, it should start downgrading!

+14. Optional - Block the update servers so the tv can't auto update

+    Router software is different between manufacturers, so I can't put instructions for everyone, but these are the dns addresses that should be blocked by the router firewall
+    ```
+    192.168.50.54 snu.lge.com
+    192.168.50.54 lgtvonline.lge.com
+    192.168.50.54 su.lge.com
+    ```

 I recommend resetting the TV to Initial Settings after downgrading, to be sure it works as intended.

 # Credits